-Hani Shihada who is mostly known around New York City as just Hani has been doing sidewalk art for over 25 years and is credited with being New York City's original sidewalk artist.
-However, because no other artists have been able to endure the challenge that is New York City, Hani Shihada is also New York City's only remaining sidewalk artist.
+Hani Shihada who is mostly known around New York City as just Hani has been doing sidewalk art since the year of 1985 and is credited with being New York City's original sidewalk artist.

 Since his time in Europe, Hani's love affair with art